-An alarming statistic was released today (Jan.
-15, 2017) - that about two percent of all doctors are involved in half of all medical malpractice settlements, according to the National Practitioner Data Bank (NPDB) that has studied this issue for the past 25 years.
+An alarming statistic released on January 15th 2017 stated that about two percent of all doctors are involved in half of all medical malpractice settlements, according to the National Practitioner Data Bank (NPDB) that has studied this issue for the past 25 years.

 The NPDB reported that these settlements represented a total of more than $41 billion.
 At the same time, however, it was reported that only a small percentage of those reporting to this data bank lost clinical privileges or were subject to action by licensing boards.
 The study was published online by the Journal of Patient Safety.